fuomI/fun-weather-app/README.md

 - **Pug view engine**

 ## Problems
-Unfortunately the API call to the weatherstack.com can be maid only using http with free account.
+Unfortunately the API call to the weatherstack.com can be made only using http with free account.

 This is a problem because Heroku doesn't allow api calls over http.
 Thus